 If you go to work on your goals, your goals will go to work on you.
 If you go to work on your plan, your plan will go to work on you.
 Whatever good things we build end up building us.Jim Rohn

 To achieve more each day, turn off distractions.
-If your main aim is to set up your day for productivity it would be wise to ‘skinny dip’.
+If your main aim is to set up your day for productivity, it would be wise to ‘skinny dip’.

-Not too long ago I was told the best way to structure my day for productivity was to not have notifications on for social media, emails and google alerts.
+Not too long ago I was told the best way to structure my day for productivity was not to have notifications on for social media, emails and Google alerts.
 This did not mean not using these platforms.
 It means skinny dipping.
 Jumping in and out of the platforms at set times throughout the day.

 6. Invest in yourself daily.

 The way to personal growth is personal development.
 Create self-awareness and personal growth by implementing ways to invest in yourself daily.
 This could be reading 20- 30 minutes a day, listening to podcasts, enhancing your skills, or learning about something you can do to achieve one of your goals.

 As you invest in yourself, you step closer towards your goals.

 If I knew writing 30 days for 30 minutes was going to save me so much time, I would have started it earlier.
 Hindsight is a wonderful thing.
 Invest in yourself daily and see how it improves your productivity.